 I apply engineering rigor to the financial hype.

-"If a machine burned a city's worth of electricity to balance a checkbook, an engineer wouldn't call it 'the future.'
-They would call it inefficient.
-I treat Bitcoin like a machine, and my analysis proves that this engine is fundamentally flawed."
+"If a machine burned a city's worth of electricity to balance a checkbook, the engineers wouldn't call it 'the future.'
+They would simply call it inefficient.
+I see Bitcoin as a machine—a system designed for a specific purpose—and my analysis proves that this engine is fundamentally flawed."

 My journey into this space began with a simple question: "Where does the value of Bitcoin come from?"

-When I looked at the Bitcoin ecosystem through the lens of an engineer, I didn't see a revolution.
+When I looked at the Bitcoin ecosystem through an engineer's lens, I didn't see a revolution.
 I saw a thermodynamic failure.
 I saw a closed-loop system that consumes massive amounts of energy to produce random numbers, all while relying entirely on new investors to pay off the old ones.

 Why I Write

 The financial world, especially the crypto space, is noisy.
-It is filled with speculation, "number go up" charts, and complex jargon designed to confuse rational investors.
-I'm a bitcoin critic, and a very unpopular one, probably because I avoid social media.
+It is filled with broken promises and speculation, "number go up" charts, and complex jargon designed to confuse rational investors.
+Mu analysis so far has turned me into a bitcoin critic.

 Prominent bitcoin critics include Warren Buffett, Bill Gates, Jamie Dimon, Christine Lagarde, Joseph Stiglitz, Nouriel Roubini, Paul Krugman, Peter Schiff, and more.

 There's a fundamental knowledge gap between the advocates, the critics, and the general public.
 The advocates and critics don't explain enough for the people to understand what they're saying and why.
-To those who neither understand money or computers, it's mostly noise, and may be some price charts.
+To those who don't understand money and computers, it's mostly noise, and may be some price charts.

 My Methodology